diyaindoliya/diyaindoliya.github.io/about_me.md

 - interaction design, including user interfaces and experience design
 - user psychology and behavior in relation to technology / digital products
 - emerging technologies (such as AI and voice-to-text) and their impact on UX/UI design
-- accessibility and inclusive design.
+- accessibility and inclusive design
-- mobile and responsive design.
+- mobile and responsive design
-- design trends and their impact on user experience.
+- design trends and their impact on user experience

 ## other passions